Sajed262/Data_Structures/README.md

 # Data_Structures

-these are some generic data structures implemented in C++.
+Some generic data structures that I implemented in C++.